Penglai-Enclave/Penglai-Enclave-sPMP/openeuler-kernel/Documentation/driver-api/media/cec-core.rst

 	int (*adap_enable)(struct cec_adapter *adap, bool enable);

 This callback enables or disables the CEC hardware.
 Enabling the CEC hardware means powering it up in a state where no logical addresses are claimed.
-This op assumes that the physical address (adap->phys_addr) is valid when enable is true and will not change while the CEC adapter remains enabled.
+The physical address will always be valid if CEC_CAP_NEEDS_HPD is set.
+If that capability is not set, then the physical address can change while the CEC hardware is enabled.
+CEC drivers should not set CEC_CAP_NEEDS_HPD unless the hardware design requires that as this will make it impossible to wake up displays that pull the HPD low when in standby mode.
 The initial state of the CEC adapter after calling cec_allocate_adapter() is disabled.

 Note that adap_enable must return 0 if enable is false.